discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 JDA v5 provides type-trimmed channel managers, which provide only the setters that we know *for sure* can work on the given channel.
 Each of these managers can be found in [the `net.dv8tion.jda.api.managers.channel` package](https://ci.dv8tion.net/job/JDA5/javadoc/net/dv8tion/jda/api/managers/channel/package-summary.html).
 These all follow the same implement/extension hierarchy as the channels do and map 1:1.

-### Independant Stage Channel and News Channel Entities
+### Independent Stage Channel and News Channel Entities

 [`StageChannel`](https://ci.dv8tion.net/job/JDA5/javadoc/net/dv8tion/jda/api/entities/channel/concrete/StageChannel.html) and [`NewsChannel`](https://ci.dv8tion.net/job/JDA5/javadoc/net/dv8tion/jda/api/entities/channel/concrete/NewsChannel.html) were previously variants of `VoiceChannel` and `TextChannel`.
-These are now their own independant entities.
+These are now their own independent entities.
 This comes with a number of changes:

 - `ChannelAction#setNews` is replaced by `ChannelAction.setType`
 - `ChannelManager#getType` is replaced by `ChannelManager#getChannel()#getType`